febo/myra/README.md

 ##### Unordered *c*Ant-Miner<sub>PB</sub>

 * F.E.B.
 Otero and A.A.
 Freitas.
 Improving the Interpretability of Classification Rules Discovered by an Ant Colony Algorithm: Extended Results.
-Evolutionary Computation (accepted for publication), MIT Press, 2015.
+Evolutionary Computation, Volume 24, Issue 3, pp. 385&ndash;409.
+MIT Press, 2015.
 ```
 @ARTICLE{Otero15evco,
     author  = {F.E.B.
 Otero and A.A.
 Freitas},
     title   = {Improving the Interpretability of Classification Rules Discovered by an Ant Colony Algorithm: Extended Results},
     journal = {Evolutionary Computation},
-    year    = {2015},
+    year    = {2016},
-    note    = {Accepted for publication}
+    volume  = {24},
+    number  = {3},
+    pages   = {385--409}
 }
 ```